Mozambique: Looking to its Past for Lasting Peace

 By Arlene J. Schar and Dr. David Leffler*

 The government of Mozambique has taken many approaches to end conflict and encourage economic development in the past fifty years.
 Colonial independence, nationalization, villagization, and Marxism were all tried, with accompanying political upheavals, civil war, and massacres.
 Peace and economic stability was finally reached in the 1990’s, under the newly elected democratic government.
-Former Mozambique President Alberto Joachim Chissano credited the sustained peace and resulting economic development to the implementation of Invincible Defense Technology (IDT) under the Mozambique military and police.
+Former Mozambique President Joaquim Alberto Chissano credited the sustained peace and resulting economic development to the implementation of Invincible Defense Technology (IDT) under the Mozambique military and police.

 IDT is a brain based technology which utilizes the non-religious Transcendental Meditation (TM) techniques.
 Hundreds of scientific studies have been conducted at more than 200 independent universities and research institutions, published in peer-reviewed scientific and medical journals.
 These studies confirm that regular practice of TM produces major increases in calmness, happiness, creativity, energy, and clarity of mind.
 Over six million people worldwide of all religions, cultures and ages have learned TM and experience these benefits.